 No two logs are exactly the same.
 Some will have knots, some will crack at an angle, and some may even turn sideways.

 Be aware of logs that aren't splitting straight, and don't be afraid to stop and readjust before continuing.
 Always split with the grain, and expect the unexpected.

-Gnarly logs can end up splitting in very unusual ways, and a good sense of awareness can prevent these situations from becoming a problem.
+Gnarly logs can split in very unusual ways, and a good awareness can prevent these situations from becoming a problem.